KarlFarrugiaIcon/OreillyKatas2023/README.md

 ##### Notifications Service

-The Notifications Service is responsible for pushing notifications to the Public-facing appliocations.
+The Notifications Service is responsible for pushing notifications to the Public-facing applications.

 It subscribes via AMQP to the Event Streaming Infrastructure, listening in to messages concerning new or adjusted Trips/Reservations coming in from the Trip Management Service, and then subsequently raises notifications to active users on the Web or Mobile users with the PWA installed via a Publish/Subscribe mechanism.